brabiei21/Object-Oriented-Programming-CPP/POKER GAME/README.md

 #### 3. The `Hand` class

 A `Hand` will represent the 5 cards that each player will have during each round of the game.
 Generally speaking, your `Hand` class should have a data member that contains N `Card` objects (N is usually 5).
-In addition to the OCF methods, you MUST also implement the following methods for the `Hand` class.
-You're free to add another methods or data you need to this class.

 ```cpp
    Hand&       add(const Card& aCard); //append given card to your hand